 So have you got your sunglasses ready?
 Well get your Pinterest boards primed too because you are most certainly going to need them!
 All of these delectable images were taken by the rather brilliant Lara Hotz.
 (Oh and check out the mighty cute wedding film at the end of the post by The White Tree too!).

 Our wedding was on a farm at the Sydney Polo Club, about an hour away from where we live.
 We wanted to have something a bit out of the ordinary (this can be hard with a big Jewish wedding but we knew we didn’t want a hotel reception room) and not expect people to have to travel too far.
 We ended up having the chuppah and dance floor inside the barn and connected a marquee to the side where the guests were seated.
 The barn doors slid open to connect the two spaces.

-We didn’t have a colour scheme- rather every colour imaginable!
+We didn’t have a color scheme- rather every color imaginable!
 If I were to give it a description it would have to be “a Mexican Fiesta in a barn”.
 Our family friend is an events coordinator and so she helped us pull it together on the day.
-We spent many hours making our own decorations, including: cutting and gluing 1200 coloured ribbons to make the chair decorations as well as emptying 60 cans of a limited edition “Andy Warhol’ Campbells soup can to serve as flower holders for the table.
+We spent many hours making our own decorations, including: cutting and gluing 1200 colored ribbons to make the chair decorations as well as emptying 60 cans of a limited edition “Andy Warhol’ Campbells soup can to serve as flower holders for the table.